Ankr-network/ankr-docs/docs/build-blockchain/bas/staking.md

 ### Validator's rewards
 Validator can get rewards by executing transactions.
 Each transaction has execution cost and 15/16 of this cost goes to the validator, but 1/16 of the reward goes to the system treasury that can use these funds for the system needs, such as bridging cost coverage.
 Not all block rewards go to the validator's owner.
-They also get distributed between all delegators.
+A share of them is also distributed between delegators.

 When the validator's owner creates a new validator, the commission rate must be specified.
 The commission rate defines what percentage of the block reward go to the validator owner.